Technology will be the enabler for the development of a sustainable and safe new industry within deep sea minerals.

 Patents have been filed on several new enabling technologies.

-For manganese crust, Loke has developed a cutting and collection technology where several smaller free-swimming tools can operate in autonomous formation.
 Cuttings from the tools are transported to the production vessel via the Vertical Transportation System and the return water is used for flushing and to control the suction force at the cutting tools.
 All this to minimize plume.